damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

-Out of pocket political and social commentary aside, the gist of it is that things should be built because their existence provide value unto themselves, not because they somewhat fit into our product offering and it's _easy enough to add another waluigi to our product_<sup>
+Out of pocket political and social commentary aside, the gist of it is that things should be built because their existence provide value unto themselves, not because they somewhat fit into our product offering and it's _easy enough to add another Waluigi to our product_<sup>
 [*](#waluigi-is-my-favorite-nintento-character-and-i-picked-him-all-the-time-when-playing-mario-tennis-on-the-n64)</sup>.

 Let's say for example that we're building a UML diagramming app that let's you create UML diagrams and export them to a few different image formats.
 That's it.
 Product Market fitted.
 We also have some internal metrics on this, such as "Diagrams created per day" and "Diagram Complexity" aggregated by customer.

 It would be easy to go "we already have this data, why not build a dashboard to show the user how much value we provide, _it's easy enough to do_".
+So we quickly add a dashboard with some filters.

 Next up for our Diagramming app some stakeholders thought it'd be a good idea to add the ability to do free hand drawings as well, bringing the app more into the realm of online whiteboarding.
 We add some fields to our diagram model such as `type: Diagram | Drawing;`<sup>
-[*](#this-is-a-bad-idea-were-now-in-bad-abstraction-land)</sup>, add some mouse events to our canvas and calculate some deltas and now we have MS Paint.
+[*](#this-is-a-bad-idea-were-now-in-bad-abstraction-land)</sup>, add some mouse events to our canvas and calculate some mouse position deltas and now we have MS Paint.

 TAM grown.
 Investors fed.
 It's now Luigi o'clock.

-We've built something we didn't set out to do, but it still fills a clear purpose.
-Even if it companies wouldn't buy a licence to our freehand drawing tool it might still be a good accompaniment to our original product.
+We originally set out to build the best diagramming tool we could but now we're doing something slightly different.
+Even if companies wouldn't buy a license to our freehand drawing tool on it's own it might still be a good accompaniment to our original product.

 Now, the logical next step would be to add a new dashboard (or worse yet, add more tangentially related data to the original dashboard, fragmenting its purpose), one for drawings instead of diagrams, since we already had all the data for this new mutation available.
-It's now Waluigi o'clock.

-Imagine what will happen when we add filters to the original dashboard, being able to filter by for instance by "chart complexity".
-Now, the Image Dashboard
-<sup>TM</sup> needs to be updated as well, only to be kept in parity with the
-original feature that spawned it, otherwise people won't use it.
-But the Diagram Filters aren't applicable to Images, so new Image Filters need to be derived, only for a feature that wasn't really justified in the first place.
+It's now Waluigi o'clock, we've added a new dashboard only to aim for feature parity and consistent APIs not because it had any value unto itself.

+As the original Diagram Dashboard continues to grow, as more and more functionality is added diagrams, we'll observe how the maintenance costs for the Image Dashboard continues to grow too.
 We've kept going so much that we need to keep going.
+Filters added to diagrams will need to be ported over to images otherwise it'll be left in some perpetual and incomplete v.1 state while the feature factory keeps churning out more important things.

 I'd go as far as saying that features should even be their own [eigenvalue](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors), so that when the product undergoes a transformation, the features with their own identity can remain constant.
-Because unlike Mario, who is eternal, features and code bases mutate with every new thing added and if Mario changes then suddenly Waluigi must change as well.
+Because unlike Mario, who is eternal, features and code bases mutate with every new thing added and if Mario changes then suddenly Waluigi must change as well, and if we can't justify spending time changing Waluigi then maybe the time spent creating him wasn't time well spent.

 ## Look at all the things I haven't done.

-With a lot of things unfortunately being easy to do, and when faced with low upfront development costs it's easy to say yes to building something new whenever some stakeholder asks for it.
-You have no reason to say no and the proxy metric for value delivered is "what have you shipped for me lately".
-It's therefore also important to also point towards the opportunity and maintenance costs for features as being _easy enough to add_ isn't reason enough to validate a product or feature's existence.
+With a lot of things unfortunately being easy to do, and when faced with low upfront development costs it's easy to say yes to building something new whenever some stakeholder asks for it because the proxy metric for value delivered is "what have you shipped for me lately".
+It's therefore also important to remember to point towards the opportunity and maintenance costs for features too, as being _easy enough to add_ isn't reason enough to validate a product or feature's existence.

 <blockquote>"It's just another couple hundred lines of code"
-<figcaption>- Person who won't document the feature.</figcaption>
+<figcaption>- Person who doesn't factor in maintenance costs.</figcaption>
 </blockquote>

 Good developers are often good at
 [saying no](https://grugbrain.dev/#grug-on-saying-no), but people are rarely praised for work they didn't do.
 The success of one feature cannot easily be attributed to the _non-development_ of another.
-Developing a good product is difficult, writing good software that is both easy to use and easy to maintain is difficult, and knowing why a certain feature succeeded even with the benefit of retrospection can be difficult, as the only vantage point we can take to evaluate the feature (and the work building it) is [emic](https://laulima.hawaii.edu/access/content/user/millerg/ANTH_200/A200Unit1/EmicEtic.html).
+Developing a good product is difficult, writing good software that is easy to maintain is difficult, and knowing why a certain feature succeeded even with the benefit of retrospection can be difficult as the only vantage point we can take to evaluate the feature (and the work building it) is [emic](https://laulima.hawaii.edu/access/content/user/millerg/ANTH_200/A200Unit1/EmicEtic.html).

 The true cost of development isn't just the number of lines it took to deliver